Canonical graph decompositions via coverings: Tools and lemmas for the proof of

 If $\cT := (T,\cV)$ is a \td, it will induce the set~$N$ of separations we started with, in that $N = \{\,\alpha_\cT(e) : e\in E(T)\,\}$ (as was our aim), with $\alpha_\cT$ an order isomorphism between the oriented edges of~$T$ and~$\vN$~\cite{InfiniteSplinters}*{Proof of Lemma 2.7}. \COMMENT{} If $N$ is $\Gamma$-canonical for some group~$\Gamma$, then $\cT$ will be a $\Gamma$-canonical \td.
 Indeed, if $N$ is $\Gamma$-canonical, then every $g \in \Gamma$ maps splitting stars of~$N$ to splitting stars of~$N$. \COMMENT{} Since $g \act (A, B) = (g \act A\>,\, g \act B)$ for $g \in \Gamma$ and $(A, B)\in\vN$, this action of $\Gamma$ on~$T$ agrees with that in our definition of $\Gamma$-canonicity of $(T, \cV)$ in \cref{subsec:treedecomptographdecomp}.

 A~strictly increasing infinite sequence $(A_i, B_i)_{i \in \N}$ of oriented separations of~$G$ is \emph{exhaustive} if $\bigcap_{i \in \N} B_i = \emptyset$.
 A set~$S$ of separations is \emph{exhaustive} if every such sequence in~$\vS$ is exhaustive.
-Any nested set of separations induced by a point-finite \td\ of~$G$ is clearly exhaustive.
+Any nested set of separations induced by a \td\ of~$G$ of finite spread is clearly exhaustive.
 We shall need the following converse:

 \begin{lemma}[\cite{InfiniteSplinters}*{Lemma 2.7}] Let $N$ be a nested set of proper separations of~$G$.
 If $N$ is exhaustive, then the pair $(T, \cV)$ induced by $N$ is a \proper\ \td\ of~$G$.
 If a group~$\Gamma$ acts on~$G$ so that $N$ is $\Gamma$-canonical, then this \td\ $(T, \cV)$ is $\Gamma$-canonical.\footnote{The last sentence, which we already verified, is not explicitly stated in~\cite{InfiniteSplinters}.} \end{lemma}